 A highly anticipated lightweight title bout between Irish superstar Conor McGregor and the Russian undefeated champion Khabib Nurmagomedov has taken place on October 7th, 2018 in Las Vegas.
 It became the biggest mma fight ever.
 PPV numbers have surpassed 2.4 million buys.
-The fighters are in part paid accordingly with the PPV numbers, so it’s important for the fighters to promote the event well during the lead up.
+The fighters are in part paid accordingly with the PPV numbers, so it’s important for the fighters to promote the event well during the lead-up.
 Nowadays, for fighters, the most common way to actively promote a fight, is becoming (more) active on social media.
 This is exactly what McGregor did.
 The picture on the left was posted on his Instagram on the 28th of August, with the caption “suck my blood”.
-The red circles on his back and the caption reveal that McGregor recently underwent cupping therapy.
+The red circles on his back and the caption revealed that McGregor recently underwent cupping therapy.

 Many athletes frequently undergo this kind of therapy.
 Other examples of athletes are Khabib Nurmagomedov himself, ex UFC champion Tony Ferguson and Olympic swimmer Michael Phelps.
 So what exactly is cupping therapy and what are its potential benefits for martial artists?
 Let’s have a look.

 Cupping therapy is not a recent development in medical sciences, but rather an ancient form of alternative medicine, which is re-emerging as a health trend.
 During a cupping session, special heated cups are placed on the patient’s skin for a few minutes.
 As the heat in the cups begins to cool, suction against the skin is created.
-To have more graphic idea of how exactly cupping is performed, I recommend to watch this informational video.
+To have a more graphic idea of how exactly cupping is performed, I recommend watching this informational video.

 A whole range of benefits are attributed to cupping therapy: promoting relaxation, curing fevers, stopping migraines, promoting clear and healthy skin, detoxification, etc.